Introduction

 Note the exclamation point in the triangle next Query information.
 Warnings about the query are displayed under Query information if there are any.
 If we look at Query information we see:

-You are warned that the query has a cross product (which means a join with no common variables, which can take a long time and can produce voluminous results).
+You are warned that the query has a specified limit (of 1) and a general limit (of 1000).
+This is not important because that is what we want.
 The remainder of the display (which we cropped) is the other query information.

 This has been a brief introduction to SPARQL but it does show its flexibility and power.
 There are more examples in the SPARQL Tutorial.